 During the centuries of occupation, variously, by the Genoese, the French, British, Italians, Germans etc the Corsicans have quietly gone about their business resisting all of them with the leading “hero” being Pasquale Paoli.
 Language signs are frequently in Italian, French and Corsican.
 The latter is a variation of Italian and is still spoken, if not widely then, at least occasionally, as a symbol of Corsican resistance.
 A sort of “fuck you” to outsiders.

 Various movements, calling for either greater autonomy or complete independence from France, have been launched, some of whom have at times used violent means, like the National Front for the Liberation of Corsica (FLNC).
 In May 2001, the French government granted the island of Corsica limited autonomy, launching a process of devolution in an attempt to end the push for nationalism.

-The principal beneficiary of this decision by the car hire firm are the manufacturers of wing mirrors.
+The principal beneficiary of this decision by the car hire firm to rent vehicles that are too large for the roads, are the manufacturers of wing mirrors.
 Scattered along the roads of Corsica are about half the vehicle wing mirrors ever produced in the history of human kind, each one testimony to a soul permanently scarred by their experience of driving on Corsican roads.